 it would be highly important to be able to determine the local crystal structure

 around Fe and Se atoms in FeSe layers grown epitaxially on oxide substrates.
+These are systems that revealed unconventional

 superconductivity, with superconducting transition temperatures much higher than